 Vera Jameson Stonecrop flowers

 (Photo courtesy of NetPS Plant Finder)

 Spacing: 12 inches

 A stunningly attractive perennial for hot, dry locations, featuring succulent bluish-green foliage and dark purple stems all season long, with showy pink flowers in late summer; a compact variety of stonecrop that also boasts excellent fall color

 Vera Jameson Stonecrop has masses of beautiful clusters of rose flowers at the ends of the stems from late summer to late fall, which emerge from distinctive coral-pink flower buds, and which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive succulent round leaves are bluish-green in colour.
 As an added bonus, the foliage turns a gorgeous burgundy in the fall.
-The fruit is not ornamentally significant.
 The deep purple stems are very colorful and add to the overall interest of the plant.